Skip to content

 Schedule

-• Let attendees know when the event starts and ends, and whether there will be repeats of this event.
+• Let attendees know when the event starts and ends, as well as whether there will be repeats of this event.

 • Start Date: There are several ways you can enter a date: Oct 3, October 3, 10/3, “Next Friday,” “Tomorrow,” 10/3/14, etc. As you type the date, notice that the Summary below the date fields updates accordingly.

-• Start Time / End Time: Use “6 pm,” etc. If no Start Time and End Time is added, the event will be listed as "All Day."
+• Start Time / End Time: Use “6 pm,” etc. If no Start Time and End Time are added, the event will be listed as "All Day."

 Location

-• This is where we tell the user where the event will be located.
+• This is where we inform the user of the event's location.
 The first option available is “Experience.”
-The three choices here are “In-Person” “Hybrid” and “Virtual.”
+The three choices here are “In-Person,” “Hybrid,” and “Virtual.”
 If you select “In-Person,” you need to type in the “Event Place” in that field below.

-• When you click on the “Event Place” field, all the locations we already have in the system will appear in the dropdown menu.
+• When you click on the “Event Place” field, all the locations we already have in the system will appear in the drop-down menu.
 Selecting one of these pre-created Event Places will provide the user with a link to an already created “place landing page” in the live event.
-This provides users with an already listed address and pre-existing directions that you won’t have to worry about.
+This provides users with an already listed address and pre-existing directions, so you won’t have to worry about them.

 • The “Address” must be a valid address for a Google Map to appear on the finished event.
 In the “Directions” field, type in any directions needed to the location that you have entered to help your users find it from a specific highway or well-known landmark.